Should you "detox"?

 Yes, it's that time of the year when everywhere you look there are posts and articles about detoxing.
 Surely our livers know what to do, right?
 Whilst genetically our bodies haven't changed that much over 100,000s of years, our diets and lifestyles have changed dramatically and we're exposed to more toxins than ever before.

-Whilst I don't advocate extreme detoxing or juicing programmes, (especially for people with fatigue as these protocols can be tough on the body), there are many simple dietary and lifestyle changes we can make to support our natural bodily processes.
+Whilst I don't advocate extreme detoxing or juicing programmes, (especially for people with fatigue as these protocols can be tough on the body), there are many simple dietary and lifestyle changes we can make to show your liver some love.

 FIRST, WHAT IS DETOXIFICATION?